KyleM157/jettywatch/index.markdown

 | 13:27  | L      |         -0.71 |
 | 19:25  | H      |          4.65 |

-Pretty far out, but it looks like there may be some longboardable waves for late week.
-Winds are currently expected to be light offshore with knee-thigh high surf.
+It looks like there may be some longboardable waves for late week.
+Winds are currently expected to be light onshore with knee-thigh high surf.
 Swell angle is a bit direct for our area, but the right bar could be fun.
-I'd expect waves in the thigh-waist range or so at better sandbars.
-Wind is lilght or cross-offshore/offshore.
+I'd expect waves in the knee-thigh range or so at better sandbars.

 Notes: Could be fun on a longboard.
 Avoid high and low tide given the tide swing.